dishmint/LexicalCases/docs/TextType.md

 LexicalPattern["This ", TextType["Verb"]," a ",TextType["Adjective"]," ", TextType["Ocean"|"Person"],"!"]
 ```

-Use `ToTextElementStructure` to visualize the pattern structure.
+Use `LexicalPatternStructure` to visualize the pattern structure.

 _Note: TextTypes that match large sections of text (Phrase types for example) may cause memory errors when searching over articles._